cajunkidd/Powershell/README.md

 Starting this project to get better and become more familiar with Powershell.
-Within the Powershell folder, you will find projects that Kyle and Tyler Neely created
+Within the Powershell folder, you will find projects that Kyle and Tyler N. created